 Partnerships relating to real estate sales do not pay tax in Canada.
 Instead, the income generated from the partnership is reported on the individual’s tax return.
 For most limited partnerships, the CRA requires a T5013 Partnership Information Return to be filed.
 The return contains important information about the partnership including:

 - Each partner’s share of the partnership’s income for the year (including capital gains),

 - Each partner’s ownership % in the partnership,

-- Capital cost allowance claimed;
+- Capital cost allowance (also known as depreciation) claimed;

 Your principal residence is not considered to have changed its use (i.e. to a rental property) if: